maiaiia/uni-lecture-notes/Sem II/OS/Pipes.md

 }
 ```

-This is the equivalent of using stdio and executing the program with `./beer | less`
+This is the equivalent of using stdin and executing the program with `./beer | less`

 ## Dup(2)
+>[!Question]
-Q: How do pipes work when used in the bash terminal? (as in, how do the commands "know" where to read stuff from)
+>Q: How do pipes work when used in the bash terminal? (as in, how do the commands "know" where to read stuff from)
-A: Using the file descriptor table! `dup`, `dup2` - duplicate an existing file descriptor
+>A: Using the file descriptor table! `dup`, `dup2` - duplicate an existing file descriptor
 ### Example - simulate a command in C
 Command: `ps -ef | grep -E "^root\>" | awk '{print $2}' | tail -n 5`
 ![[Pipes 2025-04-03 09.21.14.excalidraw]]